 An attacker then downloads these files and extracts some of the data on them.
 This includes hashed passwords, plaintext emails, or other types of user information.

 During any organization’s activity, sensitive data can be duplicated and end up on shared folders, where employees without the required access privilege can see it.

 Fortunately, constant cleanups of stray data can remove duplicates and ensure access controls are still in place.

 This can be a time-consuming affair, especially for smaller companies that don’t have a dedicated IT guy or gal to take the time to sift through all the files.
 So here’s a list of tools that can help clean up duplicate files on a hard drive or cloud storage.

 - Clone Files Checker can remove duplicates in Google Drive.

 If you’re using Windows Server, then you can use its Data Deduplication feature to clean up cloned files.

-Another, much more powerful native tool than can help in weeding out stray files is the File Server Resource Manager.
+Another, much more powerful native tool that can help in weeding out stray files is the File Server Resource Manager.

 For instance, malicious hackers can perform something called a “downgrade attack”.
 This exposes a flaw in OpenSSL, and then downgrades the communication between the web server and computer, effectively becoming plaintext.